-When one kindles a fire below the cauldron, it heats the water inside, producing steam which runs up through the pipes into the sphere, then out through the narrower tubes.
+When one kindles a fire below the cauldron, it heats the water inside, producing steam which runs up through the pipes into the sphere, then out through the exhaust tubes.
 This causes the sphere to spin of its own accord.
-The hotter the fire becomes, the more quickly the sphere will spin, in the midst of a whistling haze of steam.
+The hotter the fire becomes, the more quickly the sphere will spin, in a haze of steam and high-pitched whistling.
 It must have been a very impressive sight for people unaccustomed to seeing non-living objects of any sort moving of their own accord.

 But we have no evidence that Hero or any of the Alexandrians who followed him ever even thought about turning this parlor trick into a practical machine.
-Was this down to a colossal lack of vision, as some have wished to believe?
+Was this down to a colossal lack of vision?
 Could Hero’s engine have been made to do real, useful work for the people of Alexandria?
 John G. Landels, a historian of ancient engineering, is decidedly skeptical of the notion.